arushg005/arushg005/README.md

 - 💞️ I’m looking to collaborate on bioscience, mathematics, and computer science.
 - 📫 How to reach me: arush.gadkar2005@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like burritos!
+- ⚡ Fun fact: My blood type is AB+!

 <!---
 arushg205/arushg205 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.